MrKp57/MI207/README.md

   - Ask client for nick at startup
   - Lockfile to prevent 2 client for write at same time

-# Server
+## Server

+WIP :
+  - Change client memory management : change from struct to linked list

 TODO :
-  - Change client memory management : change from struct to linked list
   - Make it a daemon
   - Suicide if empty (last client disco)

-# Both
+## Both

 TODO :
   - Each sys call can return -1 and need 2 be tested.